Lurk-r/PGTraceCleaner/README.md

 ---

 ## Requirements
+> *running from source*

-- Python 3.6+ (if running from source)
+- Python 3.6+
-- Python packages: `colorama`, `psutil` (not needed with exe)
+- Python packages: `colorama`, `psutil`

 ---

 ## Notes

+- Join my Discord for support, guides etc.: **https://discord.gg/GYSdwzQtD3**
-- Always **close Pixel Gun** before running this script.
+- Always **close PG** before running this script.
 - Need to run as Administrator to fully clean traces.
 - This script **only deletes local data**; it CANNOT unban your account.
-- False positives may occur with some antivirus software due to registry and file operations.
+- False positives may occur with antivirus due to registry and file operations.
-- Join my Discord for support, guides etc.: https://discord.gg/GYSdwzQtD3

 > Credit to YeetDisDude's [BanTraceCleaner](https://github.com/YeetDisDude/bantracecleaner)